 I am an ecosystem ecologist that explores the vulnerability and resilience of ecosystems to global change.
 I am interested on how changes in the abiotic conditions – and particularly extreme drought events and modified fire regimes – affect plant form and function, and how this aggregates to diversity and ecosystem functioning.
 I am particularly passionate about mountainous and tropical environments.

-I am a Lecturer and Deputy Leader of the Ecosystems Program at the Environmental Change Institute (ECI), University of Oxford, and Junior Research Fellow at Oriel College.
-I am also a Visiting Associate Professor at the Universidade do Estado de Mato Grosso (Brazil).
+I am a Lecturer and Deputy Leader of the Ecosystems Program at the Environmental Change Institute (ECI), University of Oxford, where I lead a research group in disturbance ecology and global change.
+I am Junior Research Fellow at Oriel College, and Visiting Associate Professor at the Universidade do Estado de Mato Grosso (Brazil).